What is the IADLEST National Training Certification?

 Yes the following list lays out a few more of the requirements: The National Certification Catalog will contain all IADLEST certified training.

-- Online providers must host their content in the National Training Catalog on FirstForward®, however they may also host IADLEST certified content on their own Learning Management System (LMS).
+- Online providers may host their content in the National Training Catalog on FirstForward® and they may also host IADLEST certified content on their own Learning Management System (LMS).

 - All Providers must have an account on FirstForward®, which provides the framework for the IADLEST National Training Catalog.